Header image by Sally Yost, 2014 Artist in the Lookout, ©2014

-The newly refurbished Black Mountain Lookout located at 7,161’ in elevation on the eastern edge of the Plumas National Forest.
+The refurbished Black Mountain Lookout located at 7,161’ in elevation on the eastern edge of the Plumas National Forest.
 The seventy-five year old Black Mountain Lookout comes with a commanding view to the east of Nevada’s Basin and Range folds, to the north stands the higher, still active Thompson Peak Lookout.
 At the bottom of the Sierra Nevada’s eastside escarpment sits the sometimes colorful, however, often dry Honey Lake.

 Out of service for over thirty years, this building was built in the late 1930s/early 1940s by the Civilian Conservation Corps.
 It served as a home and office for rangers who worked on the historic Milford Ranger District, now known as the Beckwourth Ranger District.

 It has recently been retrofitted by a group of very dedicated volunteers with electricity, a heater, stove, refrigerator and updated lighting rod to ground technology.

 This new accommodation is a natural for cycling and hiking “Peak Baggers”, photographers (incredible sunrise and sunset shots), stargazers, adventurous families, solitude seekers and others who want a quiet night in the mountains but prefer not to sleep on the ground.

 Easy access begins near the small settlement of Milford on State Highway 395, twenty-three miles south of Susanville.
 Roads to lookout locations are often gravel or dirt so, if you are driving, bring your most capable vehicle.

 Click here for more information, directions, and reservations.